 Maggie has been involved in Green Politics for many years: she was co-convener of the Scottish Greens from 2013-2019, was lead list candidate for the North East region for Holyrood 2016, and party spokesperson on all things relating to Social Justice.
 She was Councillor for the Leith Walk Ward in Edinburgh from 2007-15 and was the first-ever convener of the Petitions Committee.
 She convened the Leith Neighbourhood Partnership twice and was Green spokesperson on Health and Social Care.
 She is passionate about participative democracy and championed the very successful £eith Decides participatory budgeting process which hands budget power to the Leith community.
 She has a keen interest in supporting social enterprises, voluntary and community organisations, and has campaigned for rates relief for not-for-profit groups, coherent procurement policies within the Council, and improved service level agreements between charities and the Council.
 She also safeguarded community involvement in backgreen redevelopment schemes in her ward, and campaigned against the closures of local schools and post offices.

 Maggie has been Rector of Aberdeen University since January 2015, and chairs the University Court.
 She has campaigned for a cut to the rents charged in student halls, prevented staff redundancies, and ensured people - the students and staff of the university - are central to its strategic plan.

 Maggie is Chief Operating Officer of a Rape Crisis Centre, and has worked as a strategy and communications consultant.
-Prior to this, she was CEO of a charity that campaigns and lobbies on behalf of the vision impairment sector in Scotland.
-She has also worked for a women's rights charity, and supported active citizenship in a variety of third sector organisations.
+Prior to this, she was CEO of a charity that campaigned and lobbied on behalf of the vision impairment sector in Scotland.
+She has also worked for another women's rights charity, and supported active citizenship in a variety of third sector organisations.

 Maggie is also a community activist, being a founder member of the transition town and land reform group PEDAL in Portobello, and she won cross-party support in the Council for the Transition Town movement.
 A committed peace campaigner, she has sat on the board of the Edinburgh Peace and Justice Resource Centre.
 She led the Council's support of the Scotland's for Peace anti-Trident rally, and has campaigned against army recruitment in schools.